laraalegre/SoFiA/README.md

 3. Compile and install the SoFiA pipeline and user interface

    > python setup.py build --force

+   (add --no-gui=True if you do not want to compile the GUI)

 4. Set up environment variables